The Question of Refugees: Past and Present

 A family in the Tuzla Refugee Camp in former Yugoslavia (c1995).

-Bosnian Muslim women who were attacked by Serb militias during the war over the disintegration of Yugoslavia found refuge in Slovenia, because their menfolk traditionally looked for temporary work in Ljubljana and other Slovenian towns and cities.
+Bosnian Muslim women who were attacked by Serb militias during the war over the disintegration of Yugoslavia (PDF File) found refuge in Slovenia, because their menfolk traditionally looked for temporary work in Ljubljana and other Slovenian towns and cities.
 The trajectories of displaced people rarely had a random character but were instead associated with historic ties and networks.

 Another way of thinking about the relationship between present and the past is to ask how refugees themselves make connections between one “crisis” and another—in other words how they “joined the dots” in order to help make sense of their predicament.
 There are impressive instances in which refugees draw upon the history of others’ displacement to make the case for recognition.